-The results obtained through the SCS Curve number method show a significant reduction of the runoff in the Strat scenario, confirming the effectiveness of the adopted strategies also under this point of view.
-Specifically, it is for Ref, 67.11 mm; for Dev, 90.84 mm and for Strat, 42.21 mm.
+The results obtained through the SCS Curve number method show a significant reduction of the runoff in the Strat scenario, confirming the effectiveness of the adopted.
+Specifically, the runoff values are: 67.11 mm for Ref; 90.84 mm for Dev; and 42.21 mm for Strat.